mcjka/tkpaint/README.md

 ### tkpaint
 A simple paint application made with Python.
-All code is from ChatGPT!
+Most code is from ChatGPT!

 Download the .app file (x86-64) for MacOS from the "dist" folder.
 An exe will be provided soon.\